An in-depth speed comparison between all the most popular memory cards tested in the Samsung Galaxy S10 / S10+.

-If you’re looking for what memory card to buy for the Samsung Galaxy S10 / S10+, or any of the Galaxy phones for that matter, this guide will help you.
+This guide will help you decide what memory card to buy for the Samsung Galaxy S10 / S10+ or any of the Galaxy phones.

-I tested each memory card in the Samsung Galaxy S10+ using Disk Speed Test.
+I tested each memory card in the Samsung Galaxy S10+ using the Disk Speed Test.

-I usually use A1 SD Bench, but it no longer works properly so Disk Speed Test gives the closest to very accurate results in a reasonable amount of time.
+I usually use the A1 SD Bench, but it no longer works properly, so the Disk Speed Test gives the closest to very accurate results in a reasonable amount of time.

 Since the hardware controller for the Samsung phone doesn’t change dramatically between each iteration, I’ve decided to keep just one page that will work for all the phones.
-One phone isn’t going to give dramatic results over the other and this benchmark allows us to see how each card is performing in comparison to other cards, but I will continue to test each new phone and add it to this list.
+One phone isn’t going to give dramatic results over the other, and this benchmark allows us to see how each card performs in comparison to other cards.
+However, I will continue to test each new phone and add it to this list.

 Note: None of the Samsung Galaxy Smartphones utilize UHS-II technology, so don’t spend your money on such cards.

-Recommending cards for the Samsung Galaxy can be a little tricky because of the performance difference we’re seeing between different types of cards.
-For example, A2 cards are supposed to be faster for applications but they show a slower speed when doing sequential read and write tests, but only with Android.
+Recommending cards for the Samsung Galaxy can be a little tricky because of the performance difference between different cards.
+For example, A2 cards are supposed to be faster for applications, but they show a slower speed when doing sequential read and write tests, but only with Android.

 If you’re going to run applications off your card, go with A2 cards.
-There are a few options and looking at the results we’re seeing almost identical performance between the Sandisk Extreme A2 and Sandisk Extreme Pro A2 cards in Android.
+There are a few options, and looking at the results, we see almost identical performance between the Sandisk Extreme A2 and Sandisk Extreme Pro A2 cards in Android.
 So consider the current price when looking at those two cards.
-Also, the A2 cards performed on par with the non A cards when doing file transfers into a PC or Mac, they only slowed down in Android.
-The A2 cards theoretically will give you better performance with app usage and that’s actually what I use in my S10+.
+Also, the A2 cards performed on par with the non-A cards when doing file transfers into a PC or Mac; they only slowed down in Android.
+The A2 cards theoretically will give you better performance with app usage, and that’s what I use in my S10+.

 Card Name | In-Phone Write | Read | Check Price |